 5.9 Considering a draft, obtaining instructions, negotiating amendments and executing the agreement requires input from a County Council Legal Services.
 The County Council will seek to recover legal fees from the developer by using a clause in the Section 106 agreement.
-At the time of writing the legal fees for a Section 106 agreement or unilateral undertaking is £1,000 for up to ten hours work and thereafter at an hourly rate which is determined dependent upon the member of Legal Services allocated to the case and the complexity.
+At the time of writing the legal fees for a Section 106 agreement or unilateral undertaking is £1,050 for up to ten hours work and thereafter at an hourly rate which is determined dependent upon the member of Legal Services allocated to the case and the complexity.
+Legal fees will be reviewed during the course of the year.
+Developers are advised to contact Legal Services for up to date fee levels.